freeCodeCamp/learn-relational-databases-by-building-a-mario-database/TUTORIAL.md

 - Enter `CREATE TABLE first_table();` into the prompt
 - Don't forget the semi-colon
-- Enter `psql -U freecodecamp second_database` into the terminal to log in if you aren't already
+- Enter `psql --username=freecodecamp dbname=second_database` into the terminal to log in if you aren't already
-- If the tests aren't running automatically, quit psql with `\q` and try logging in again

 ## 110. View `second_database` Tables